A black graph paper background with white, gray, and pink 3D cubes and wireframe cubes floating and interconnected in a geometric pattern.

 • Support for artists and institutions seeking depth in method, process, and practice-led research

-Contemporary Artist Researcher Expanded Drawing Specialist
+Dr. Anna Finlayson Contemporary Artist Researcher Drawing Specialist